Fox News Heirs ‘Despise The Viewers They Exploit,’ Alleges Conservative Columnist

 “Rather than [report with] neutral criteria, the corrupting influence of power convinces the malleable ego of a duty to use that power for a ‘greater good,'” Mill continued.

-The columnist also pointed out that the shift has not gone unnoticed by many of Fox’s employees.
+The columnist also pointed out that the left-ward shift has not gone unnoticed by many of Fox’s employees.
 For example, Tucker Carlson — who can frequently boast the highest ratings of any cable news show and is one of the station’s biggest names — has begun to express concerns, both behind closed doors and on his show Tucker Carlson Tonight, about the channel’s change in direction.

 Moreover, it has also not gone unnoticed by previously loyal watchers.
 For example, the station experience severe backlash against Chris Wallace after he moderated the first presidential debate.
 Donald Trump’s supporters believed that the Fox host cut the president off too often and gave him more difficult questions compared to his opponent.